phcompeau/biological_modeling_course/_pages/coronavirus/homology.md

 |Robetta (Single-Chain S protein)|[Robetta Results](../_pages/coronavirus/files/Robetta_Model.zip)|
 |GalaxyWEB|[GalaxyWEB Results](../_pages/coronavirus/files/GalaxyWEB_Models.zip)|

-To rigorously compare two protein structures, we need to have a way of representing a given protein's structure.
+To compare two protein structures, we need a way to represent a protein's tertiary structure.
 To do so, we store the 3-D spatial coordinates of every atom in the protein.
-(Note that because we know the sequence of amino acids making up the protein, we will also know the identity of every atom in the protein.)
-The above three models are stored in `.pdb` format, which stores these coordinates in a form that is illustrated in the figure below.
+The above three models are stored in `.pdb` format, which is illustrated in the figure below.
+Each atom in the protein is labeled according to several different pieces of information, including:

-To specify the `.pdb` format further, first recall that the coronavirus spike protein is a trimer.
-Accordingly, the file will separate the atoms into three **chains** making up this trimer.
-Each atom is labeled according to several different pieces of information, including:

 1. the element from which the atom derives;
 2. the amino acid in which the atom is contained;
-3. the name of the chain in which this amino acid is found;
+3. the the chain on which this amino acid is found;
 4. the position of the amino acid within this chain; and
-5. the 3-D coordinates (*x*, *y*, *z*) of the atom in angstroms (10<sup>-10</sup> meters).
+5. the 3D coordinates (*x*, *y*, *z*) of the atom in angstroms (10<sup>-10</sup> meters).

 ![image-center](../assets/images/simplifiedPDB.png){: .align-center}
-A simplified diagram showing how the `.pdb` format encodes the 3-D coordinates of every atom while labeling the identity of this atom and the chain on which it is found.
+A simplified diagram showing how the `.pdb` format encodes the 3D coordinates of every atom while labeling the identity of this atom and the chain on which it is found.
 Source: [https://proteopedia.org/wiki/index.php/Atomic_coordinate_file](https://proteopedia.org/wiki/index.php/Atomic_coordinate_file).
 {: style="font-size: medium;"}

-The above information is critical for understanding protein structure but is just part of the information needed to fully represent a protein structure.
-For example, there are connections between amino acids called **disulfide bonds** that are also described within a `.pdb` file.
+The above information is just part of the information needed to fully represent a protein structure.
+For example, a `.pdb` file will also contain information about the disulfide bonds between amino acids.
 For more information, check out the [official PDB documentation](http://www.wwpdb.org/documentation/file-format).

+Now that we know a bit more about `.pdb` files, we are ready to ask ourselves how to compare two proteins' structures as we transition to the next lesson.

 [Next lesson](accuracy){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}